MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 ---
 # required metadata
 title: "Install Machine Learning Server on Cloudera"
-description: "How to install, connect to, and use Machine Learning Server on a Cloudera Hadoop disribution"
+description: "How to install, connect to, and use Machine Learning Server on a Cloudera Hadoop disribution."
 keywords: ""
 author: "HeidiSteen"
 ms.author: "heidist"